-7 Guidance for candidates undertaking written projects for the Part 2 examination
+7 Guidance for candidates undertaking written projects as part of the FRCPath Part 2 examination

-Candidates for certain specialties are required to undertake a written project for the Part 2 examination.
-Regulations and guidance are contained in the separate document on the College website (www.rcpath.org/exams).
-Candidates should read carefully the specific instructions in the relevant specialty section for guidance on which option is appropriate for their specialty.
+Regulations and guidance are contained in the separate document on the College website for candidates in specialties where a written project for the FRCPath Part 2 examination is required.
+Candidates should carefully read the specific instructions in the relevant specialty section for guidance on which option is appropriate for their specialty.